Switzerland 15 min

 Is per diem taxable in Switzerland?

 Per diem payments refer to an allowance paid by the employer to cover an employee's travel expenses on a business trip.
-This can include accommodation, food, local travel, and other incidentals.
+These expenses include accommodation, food, local travel, and other incidentals.

 In Switzerland, companies may negotiate expense amounts for employees.
-Legislation usually considers this as part of the income, and it is therefore taxable.
+Legislation usually considers this part of the income and is, therefore, taxable.

 Is there a difference between an allowance and a reimbursement in Switzerland?

-In general, an allowance refers to a lump sum paid by the employer to cover certain employee expenses.
+Generally, an allowance refers to a lump sum the employer pays to cover certain employee expenses.
 It does not take into account the actual cost incurred.
 Allowances paid into privately managed funds, such as the family allowance, are not taxable.

-A reimbursement is also an employer contribution to cover employee expenses, but it reflects the exact final cost of the expense.
-In Switzerland, an employer is obliged to reimburse all costs incurred to carry out work.
+A reimbursement is also an employer contribution to cover employee expenses, but it reflects the exact final cost.
+In Switzerland, an employer must reimburse all costs incurred to carry out work.
 Reimbursements are taxable in Switzerland.

 What payroll deductions are employers required to make in Switzerland?

-In Switzerland, employers must make the following deductions, which are generally not seen as taxable income:
+In Switzerland, employers must make the following deductions, which are generally not taxable income.

 What is the minimum wage in Switzerland?